zinic/crawl/core.md

 Some armors may restrict movement and therefore come with a negative mobility check modifier.
 Some heavier armors may also require a certain strength check modifier from the character.

-Lastly, some armors may include an action point cost representing the amount of effort required to equip or unequip it.
+Lastly, some armors may include an energy point cost representing the amount of effort required to equip or unequip it.

 #### Attacking from Behind